ReinoutA/simulation_bosch/README.md

 Required packages: logging, numpy, salabim, pandas, threading, tkinter, greenlet, os, glob, inspect, time, random

-To setup the project we would recomment the ussage of anaconda in order.
+To setup the project we would recomment the ussage of anaconda in order to use the libraries.

 ## Adding new algorithms